Gavin Bryars

 Richard Gavin Bryars (/braɪərz/; born 16 January 1943) is an English composer and double bassist.
 He has worked in jazz, free improvisation, minimalism, historicism, avant-garde, and experimental music.

 Early life and career

 Born on 16 January 1943 in Goole, in the East Riding of Yorkshire, England, Bryars attended Goole Grammar School.
 He studied philosophy at Sheffield University but became a jazz bassist during his three years as a philosophy student.

 The first musical work for which he is remembered was his role as bassist in the trio Joseph Holbrooke, alongside guitarist Derek Bailey and drummer Tony Oxley.
-The trio began by playing relatively traditional jazz – they toured with saxophonist Lee Konitz in 1966 – before moving into free improvisation.
+The trio began by playing relatively traditional jazz, touring with saxophonist Lee Konitz in 1966, before moving into free improvisation.
 Bryars became dissatisfied with this when he saw a young bassist (later revealed to be Johnny Dyani) play in a manner that seemed to him to be artificial, and he abandoned improvisation, becoming interested in composition instead.
-In 1998 the trio reformed briefly, giving two live performances and making recordings.
+In 1998, the trio reformed briefly, giving two live performances and making recordings.